 Duration: 20 minutes

 This program introduces students to refugees in an interactive and engaging experience.
 As they learn about refugees and hear firsthand accounts, students will encounter what it means to be empathetic neighbors and friends to those who have fled their homes and started a new life in the United States.
 This program can be paired with an organized service project or fundraiser.
 It can also be adapted for faith-based audiences at Kids Chapel Programs or Vacation Bible School settings.
-For more information please email carissa.zaffiro@exodusworldservice.org.
+Learn more here.

 Reading Activities